ultral/ultral.github.io/it/200k_iac.md

 #### IaC Testing frameworks

-After that you can face a question how to run it all together?
+After that, you can face a question how to run it all together?
 On the one hand, you can [do everything on your own](http://www.goncharov.xyz/it/how-to-test-custom-os-distr.html) if you have enough great engineers, but on the other hand, you can use opensource production-ready solutions:

 | CFM | Tool |
 | --- | --- |